Britain's Got Talent: Series 2 (2008)

 The second series was aired during 2008, between 12 April and 31 May, and featured notable differences.
 Not only did the series run for much longer, auditions took place in Blackpool and Glasgow, the latter following complaints that Scotland hadn't been visited during the previous series (along with Manchester, Birmingham, London and Cardiff).
 In addition, the show had five live semi-finals, featuring a total of forty semi-finalists.
 The series was won by street-dancer George Sampson, with dual dance group Signature coming in second, and singer Andrew Johnston placing third.

 Series 3 (2009)

 The third series was aired during 2009, between 11 April and 30 May, with auditions held in the same five cities as before.
 Initially, a change in format included a fourth judge, Kelly Brook, on the panel, but this was later dropped a few days after auditions began.
-The series was won by dance troupe Diversity, with singer Susan Boyle coming in second, and saxophonist Julian Smith placing third.
+The series was won by dance troupe Diversity, with singer Susan Boyle coming in second, and saxophonist Julian Smith placing third and fourth Stavros Flatley.
 It is the highest watched series in the history of Britain's Got Talent, attracting an average of over 13.3 million viewers.